Japanese invasion of Davao: Disposition of forces

-The area of Davao was in theory defended by 2000 men of the Philippine Commonwealth Army’s 101st Infantry Regiment, let by Lt Col Roger B Hilsman.
-As with other units in the Philippine Army, the force was only partially trained, and suffered from a serious shortage of equipment.
+The area of Davao was in theory defended by 2,000 men of the Philippine Commonwealth Army’s 2nd Battalion 101st Infantry, 2nd Battalion 82nd Infantry, and PC Battalion of Davao commanded by Lt Col Roger B. Hilsman.
+As with other units in the Philippine Army, the force was only partially trained, and suffered from a serious shortage of equipment, no artillery pieces, and limited ammunition.